Business Intelligence

 Sisense addresses key pain points for Power BI users by offering full control over embedding, theming, and widget-level customization, letting dashboards feel native in customer-facing apps while handling hybrid data setups with fewer gateway issues.
 It also separates the data model from the presentation layer, provides clearer visibility into query performance, and supports more engineering-style automation, enabling teams to adjust models and workflows without disrupting dashboards.

-5. Qlik Sense - Best for associative data discovery and fast in-memory analysis
+5. Qlik Sense: Best for associative data discovery and fast in-memory analysis

 Qlik Sense is a self-service analytics platform known for its associative engine, which lets users explore data across multiple tables without getting stuck in rigid query paths, and reviewers praise its fast performance even with complex, high-volume datasets.
 As a Power BI alternative, it appeals to teams that need more flexible ad-hoc exploration and lateral analysis, helping users uncover insights that might be hidden in traditional, linear dashboards while maintaining strong governance and scalability.